parrotgeek1/iPhone_4_CDMA_GPS_Fix/README.md

 Important Notice
 ================
-Development of the iPhone 4 CDMA GPS fix is now discontinued.
-The only changes which *might* be made to it would be those necessary to make it function on newer macOS versions; such compatibility will not be added if it imposes a significant maintenance burden.
+Development of the iPhone 4 CDMA GPS fix is now discontinued, and no further updates will be made to it.
+It is not compatible with macOS 12 Monterey or newer versions.

 What is this?
 =============